Penn Street Village Hall

 The Hall was officially opened on the 7th June 2008 by the Earl Howe followed by a day of celebrations.

-The Village Hall Trustees at the time of opening.
+The Village Hall Trustees at the time of re-opening

-The Village Hall Committee at the time of opening.
+The Village Hall Committee at the time of re-opening